Tauseef-ahmad-dev/My_Task/README.md

 The android app lets you:

-Login and register with firebase database. create job post view job post check your profile check about the auhor
+Login and register with firebase database. create job post. view job post. check your profile. check about the auhor.